AppsFlyer/pronto/README.md

  ...}
 ```

-In order to prevent ambiguity and stay aligned with protobuf semantics, `assoc`ing `nil` values is not allowed for any type of key,
+In order to prevent ambiguity and to stay aligned with protobuf semantics, `assoc`ing `nil` values is not allowed for any type of key,
 and will throw an `IllegalArgumentException`.

-Since keys cannot be removed from the map, `dissoc` is also unsupported.
+Since keys cannot be removed from the map, `dissoc` is also unsupported, and throws `UnsupportedOperationException`.

 To explicitly clear a value, use `clear-field`: